s-martin/galib/README.md

 > make

+### Building shared libraries

+To build shared libraries append `-DBUILD_SHARED_LIBS:BOOL=ON` to the above `cmake`command.

+See also https://cmake.org/cmake/help/v3.15/variable/BUILD_SHARED_LIBS.html in the CMake docs.

 ### Common Errors

 If that does not work, then here are the files you might have to modify: